The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: A first study

-The highest-energy data point for the gamma-ray flux, as observed by MAGIC~\citep{magic2018a}, is around $E \simeq 400 \; \text{GeV}$.
+The highest energy data point for the gamma-ray flux, as observed by MAGIC~\citep{magic2018a}, is around $E \simeq 400 \; \text{GeV}$.
 From figure~\ref{fig:cascade}, we are led to conclude that, for this simplified model, a significant contribution of secondary photons produced in the electromagnetic cascade is expected for $\Emax \gtrsim 300 \; \text{GeV}$.
 For the two-component phenomenological model we employ in the subsequent fit, the reasoning is similar albeit not straightforward, as the fraction of cascade photons will be determined by an interplay of all spectral parameters ($\Emaxh$, $\Emaxl$, $\alphah$, $\alphal$, $\eta$).

 We now proceed with the inclusion of IGMFs in the simulations.
-One of its most evident effects on high-energy gamma rays is the time delay incurred by the field on the charged component of the cascade.
-For nearly steady sources, whose high-energy emission takes place over time scales of tens of thousands of years or more, this effect is small.
+One of its most evident effects on HE gamma rays is the time delay incurred by the field on the charged component of the cascade.
+For nearly steady sources, whose HE emission takes place over time-scales of tens of thousands of years or more, this effect is small.
 For shorter transient events, the flux of gamma rays at $E \gtrsim 1 \; \text{GeV}$ depends on the duration of the emission and properties of the intervening magnetic fields.
 In the case of \txs, we considered that the blazar was active over a time $\dtAgn$, in addition to the much shorter period of enhanced activity coinciding with the neutrino flare ($\dtFlare$).
-In fact, \txs{} may be used to constrain the magnetic field strength $B$ and even its coherence length $\Lc$ \citep{saveliev2020b}.
+In fact, as mentioned above, \txs{} may be used to constrain the magnetic field strength $B$ and even its coherence length $\Lc$ \citep{saveliev2020b}.

 The impact of IGMFs on the gamma-ray fluxes is more pronounced if the time delays due to the magnetic fields ($\dtIgmf$) are much larger than the duration of the flare, i.e., if $\dtIgmf \gg \dtFlare$.
-In figure~\ref{fig:dtdist} we illustrate this effect by showing the cumulative time-delay distribution for one specific scenario (left panel).
-An energy-dependent version of the average time delays for different (observed) energies is shown in the right-hand-side panel.
+In figure~\ref{fig:dtdist} we illustrate this effect by showing the cumulative time-delay distribution for one specific scenario (left-hand panel).
+An energy-dependent version of the average time delays for different (observed) energies is shown in the right-hand panel.